 Successful beekeeping requires strong colonies.
 It is always better to have a number of hives instead of just one since this helps better manage the bee colonies.
 When you have several hives you expand your options.
-You can easily transfer pollen, brood, or honey from one hive to the other when need arises.
+You can easily transfer pollen, brood, or honey from one hive to the other when the need arises.
 It is also a good way of strengthening weaker bee colonies.
 Furthermore, two or more hives make it easier to requeen hives that are queenless.
 You can use the healthy hive to supplement your eggless or queenless hive.
 The extra hives act as a backup for each other when the need arises to boost a hive.

 42. Get your Bee Equipment Early

 As the old adage goes, “The early bird catches the worm”.
 This holds when it comes to the purchase of beekeeping equipment.
 It is wise to get your beekeeping equipment early before bee arrival.
 Those that wait until the last minute will experience shortages as the spring season graduates.
 You should also expect some delays in shipping since most companies take 2 to 3 weeks to deliver.
-This can bring a lot of problems if the bees arrive and their home is not yet setup.
+This can bring a lot of problems if the bees arrive and their home is not yet set up.
 Always have your equipment ready if possible at least a month before the bees arrive.

 43. Know your Hive Options

 It is good to know the options you have when it comes to hive styles available in the market.
-If you are beginner beekeeper then it is wise that you carry out your research in advance.
+If you are a beginner beekeeper then it is wise that you carry out your research in advance.
 You can choose a 10-frame or 8-frame Langstroth hive.
 Alternatively, you can go for a Top Bar hive.
 Each of these has its pros and drawbacks and thus you need to know what you buying before you commit your finances.
 One of the best ways to ensure you get an ideal style is by connecting with local beekeepers within your area.
-Once you have first-hand experience on the types of hive available, you can try out the style of your choice.
+Once you have first-hand experience with the types of hives available, you can try out the style of your choice.

 44. Choose Quality over Quantity

 For as much as one hive is better than one, it is much better to go for quality over quantity.
 A beekeeper that has a few well-maintained hives with healthy bees is much better than one with many hives but with poorly-maintained bees.
-The beekeeper that can devote enough time for the management of his few hives can be deemed successful unlike one where many hives are in poor condition.
+The beekeeper that can devote enough time to the management of his few hives can be deemed successful unlike one where many hives are in poor condition.
 Always choose quality over quantity.
 However, if you have the capacity and capability of handling many hives never hesitate to have many of them.
-Do this as long as the bees are well managed and are healthy.
+Do this as long as the bees are well-managed and healthy.